Research Group: Plant Nutrition

 Contact: Jan K. Schjoerring (jks@plen.ku.dk)

 Zinc (Zn) is an essential micronutrient due to structural and catalytic roles in many proteins, and its deficiency in agricultural soils, crops and in cereal-based diets is a major global problem.
 Understanding the molecular basis of plant response to zinc deficiency can help improving crop zinc-use-efficiency, biofortification and adaptation to zinc deficient soils.
-Our team studies the regulation of the zinc homeostasis network in plants, anchored at the Arabidopsis bZIP19 and bZIP23 transcription factors, which are the central regulators of the Zn deficiency response.
-We address the molecular mechanisms underlying Zn sensing and signalling, and the Zn-dependent bZIP19 and bZIP23 regulatory activity and regulatory network.
+We study the molecular mechanisms of Zn deficiency sensing and regulation, anchored at the Arabidopsis F-bZIP transcription factors.
+We investigate the mechanisms underlying the F-bZIP-regulated Zn deficiency response in plants, from molecular to organism levels, including the Zn-sensor function, the role of F-bZIP target genes and modulation of F-bZIP transcription factor’s activity to impact plant Zn accumulation and Zn use-efficiency traits.
+Our work includes exploring the evolutionary conservation of the F-bZIP regulatory network in land plants, and translational approaches to crops.

 Contact: Ana Assuncao (agla@plen.ku.dk)